The Sandalwood Tree

 Our train hurtled past a gold-spangled woman in a mango sari, regal even as she sat in the dirt, patting cow dung into disks for cooking fuel.
 A sweep of black hair obscured her face and she did not look up as the passing train shook the ground under her bare feet.
 We barreled past one crumbling, sun-scorched village after another, and the farther we got from Delhi the more animals we saw trudging alongside the endless swarm of people—arrogant camels, humpbacked cows, bullock-drawn carts, goats and monkeys, and suicidal dogs.
-The people walked slowly, balancing vessels on their...see more
+The people walked slowly, balancing vessels on their heads and bundles on... see more

 Reading Group Guide

 Martin and Evie Mitchell are Americans, living with their small son in an Indian village in the Himalayas in 1947, the infamous year of India’s war of Partition.
 Martin, a historian, is there on a Fulbright Fellowship to complete his Ph.D. thesis on Partition.
 But as a Jewish veteran of World War II, his demons have followed him to India, and he and Evie are growing further and further apart.

 In their colonial bungalow, Evie unearths a packet of letters written by two Victorian women between 1855 and 1856.
 The letters hint at scandal and drama, but they are damaged and incomplete.
 They offer just enough information to intrigue Evie, and she decides to find out what happened to them.
 Since she and Martin are trapped in a remote hill station, unable to travel because of the unrest surrounding Partition, Evie has plenty of time to go sleuthing.